 Windows Vista was never popular, because it introduced some new features like the Aero graphical interface, which required more powerful CPUs than the popular Windows XP.
 Users were thus often disappointed with their computer performance after installing Vista.
 We were always happy with it because we had just built a very fast computer with a top-end AMD CPU and lots of RAM.

-Microsoft released its third major version of Windows 10 known as the Creators Update on 11 April, 2017.
-It will be rolled out across the world in phases, starting with newer machines first.
-The Windows 10 Creators Update increments Windows 10 to version 1703 and features new improvements such as an updated Paint 3D app, Night Light, Game Mode.
+Microsoft released its third major version of Windows 10 Creators Update on 11 April, 2017.
+The Windows 10 Creators Update increments Windows 10 to version 1703 and featured new improvements such as an updated Paint 3D app, Night Light, Game Mode.
 Also in Edge there is improved control over your privacy and deeper Cortana integration.
-Although there are ways to speed up the arrival of your download, we recommend to wait until it appears automatically.
-This will give you time to watch for any news of update issues, which have ocurred with previous updates.

 On April 14, Microsoft confirmed that only a limited subset of Windows Phone handsets will be getting the Windows 10 Creators Update, when it begins rolling out on April 25.
 The list is as follows: Alcatel IDOL 4S, Alcatel OneTouch Fierce XL, HP Elite x3, Lenovo Softbank 503LV, MCJ Madosma Q601, Microsoft Lumia 550, Microsoft Lumia 640/640XL, Microsoft Lumia 650, Microsoft Lumia 950/950 XL, Trinity NuAns Neo, and VAIO VPB051.